 Bistros on Rue Thouin near Place Constrascarpe

-Rue Monge and other streets surrounding the arena are full of appealing cafés, boulangeries, markets, and bistros attracting mainly Parisians.
+Rue Monge and other streets surrounding the arena are packed with appealing cafés, boulangeries, markets, and bistros attracting mainly Parisians.
 You can buy sandwiches, fruit, and wine for a picnic, or enjoy an inexpensive meal.

 Just a couple of blocks farther, however, you'll find Place de la Contrescarpe made famous by Hemingway, James Joyce, George Orwell, and other 20th century writers.
 Here, you'll find plenty of tourists clustered around numerous cafes and bistros, as well as clothing boutiques and souvenir shops.